BomboBombone/celex/README.md

 Open one or multiple selected files in the specified editor.
 Set keywords to look for a "value keyword" or "keyword value" string.
 Ex: keyword = 'MG' -> string = "100x40x60 MG" or string = "MG 100x40x60"
 Set column names to filter for or to generate.
 Ex: col = ["Prices", "Quantity"] / input file col = ["Prices", "Measures"] -> output file col = ["Prices", "Quantity"]

+#To do
+Add closing event on all other windows created when closing main window